jeffchenchengyi/jeffchenchengyi.github.io/docs/ψφ/README.md

 If you wish to disable this automation, you may remove the GitHub actions workflow and build the book manually by:

 - Navigating to your local build; and running,
-- `ghp-import -n -p -f Unknown Unknowns/_build/html`
+- `ghp-import -n -p -f ΨΦ/_build/html`

 This will automatically push your build to the `gh-pages` branch.
 More information on this hosting process can be found [here](https://jupyterbook.org/publish/gh-pages.html#manually-host-your-book-with-github-pages).

 ## Contributors

 We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/jeffchenchengyi/unknown_unknowns/graphs/contributors).
+You can see a list of current contributors in the [contributors tab](https://github.com/jeffchenchengyi/ψφ/graphs/contributors).

 ## Credits